 Sugar-free means the total absence of sugar from your diet or food.

-However, according to the FDA, a food is considered “sugar-free” if it contains less than 0.5 grams of sugar per serving.
-So be careful here, and make sure to check your food labels.
+In addition, according to the FDA, a food is considered “sugar-free” if it contains less than 0.5 grams of sugar per serving.
+So be careful here, and make sure to check your food labels if you’re adhering to a strict low-carb or no-sugar diet.

 So, is no added sugar the same as sugar-free?